Information for parents and partners

 For the student to be eligible for WGLG FE, you, and they, need to provide financial income information in support of their application.

 We’ll ask for household income information from 2 tax years ago.

 When the student makes their application, we’ll ask for their income details.
-We’ll also need your income details if the student is financially dependent on you, and you are the student’s:
+We’ll also need your income details if you are the student’s: